researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 # Reputation System Design

+## Reputation Profiles

+We intend to have reputation profiles in our system that are independet of the Needs (public keys) or the Need Owners (public keys).
+The user should be able to use different reputation profile pseudonyms with different owners or for different purposes.

 ## Transactions

 Needs can have an interaction with each other and at some point engage in a transaction.
 For instance this could be initiated by an agreement between the Needs.
 Ratings could be applied to these transactions if the Need owners agree on that.
 So after the transaction completed and a rating process was agreed on before, the ratings by the participants can be submitted.
 The system has to make sure that the submited ratings are counted for all participants even though the rating turns out to be bad for one or both sides.